 In French, the children will learn how to ask what the time is and be able to tell the time accurately.
-Once this is secure, they will prepare a spoken and written account about what they do at the weekend, and at what time.
+Once this is secure, they will prepare a spoken and written account about what they do at different times during the weekend.